1DGK/1dgk.github.io/_posts/2024-07-16-comptia-a-plus-core-1.md

 Check the [CompTIA A+ page](https://www.comptia.org/certifications/a) to make sure the newest version of the A+ exam matches with the videos by Professor Messer.
 CompTIA exams are usually every three years, and the most recent A+ exam came out in April 2022.

+It took me about two weeks to get through the videos, then I took another week to do practice tests.
+I found a [study bundle published by Sybex for about $90 CAD](https://www.amazon.ca/dp/1119863228?ref=emc_s_m_5_i_atc), which includes a bunch of practice tests.
+Moving forward, I'll take a day to test myself after I complete each study section.

 ### Links
 - [Professor Messer's CompTIA A+ 220-1101 A+ Training Course](https://www.professormesser.com/free-a-plus-training/220-1101/220-1101-video/220-1101-training-course/).